Partial Preterism Refuted

 WHAT IS PRETERISM?

-Preterism is the eschatological view that teaches that all or most of Bible prophecy has already been fulfilled in past history.
-The term preterism comes from the Latin praeter, which refers to something that is past.
+Preterism is an eschatological view that teaches all or most of Bible prophecy has already been fulfilled.
+It derives its name from the Latin praeter, meaning "past".
 Preterists are divided into two camps, representing full (or consistent) preterism and partial preterism.
 Both preterists and non-preterists have generally agreed that the Jesuit Luis de Alcasar (1554–1613) wrote the first systematic preterist exposition of prophecy Vestigatio arcani sensus in Apocalypsi, published during the Counter-Reformation (see here).

 Full preterism takes the extreme position that all of Bible prophecy, including Christ's Second Coming, has already been fulfilled with the destruction of Jerusalem in AD 70.
 This form of preterism is very rare and lacks credible scholarship.
 It is also considered heretical, even by partial preterists.

 Note: For the sake of brevity, we will not respond to the claims of full preterism in this writing.
-Brock David Hollett, a former full preterist, does a great job debunking full preterism in his book Debunking Preterism, How Over-Realized Eschatology Misses the "Not Yet" of Bible Prophecy.
-This book is a thorough treatment of the subject and one that I highly recommend.
+Brock David Hollett, a former full preterist, has already provided an in-depth critique of full preterism in his book Debunking Preterism: How Over-Realized Eschatology Misses the "Not Yet" of Bible Prophecy.
+Hollett’s work is a thorough and insightful examination of the topic, making it a highly recommended resource for those seeking clarity on this complex subject.

 IS PARTIAL PRETERISM A DANGEROUS HERESY?